 Steps to Make the Outlets on Your Island as Inconspicuous as Possible

 The island has become one of the "it" spots for self-expression in the kitchen.
 So much creativity is being injected into islands, allowing them to become true focal points.
-Whether the island is getting painted a fun color or being made to look like a piece of furniture, designers and homeowners everywhere are really bringing their A-game to the design party.
+Whether the island is getting painted a fun color or being made to look like a piece of furniture, designers and homeowners everywhere are bringing their A-game to the design party.

 In your design, consider the color, placement, size, and shape of the outlets.
-There are numerous options that allow outlets to be integrated into the island without compromising the beauty of the design.Continue to 2 of 6 below.
+Numerous options allow outlets to be integrated into the island without compromising the beauty of the design.Continue to 2 of 6 below.

 02 of 06